The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 It is a deep mental, cultural and social change to recognize that people with HIV who are undetectable can have sex with HIV negative without transmitting the virus.

 I understand your point of view for the most part.
-But in fact, I see the PARTNER, study in an accompanying editorial and press release include quotes as "physicians need to be clear that although the overall risk of HIV transmission may be small, the risk is not zero and the actual number is not known, especially for high-risk groups such as MSM [men who have sex with men]. "
+But, in fact, I see in the PARTNER study, the accompanying editorial, and the press release that quotes are included as "doctors need to be clear that although the overall risk of HIV transmission may be small, the risk is not zero, and real number is not known, especially for the higher-risk groups such as MSM [men who have sex with men]. "

 The editorial of the press release, which is not officially the study, is less supported and more cautious piece of information that accompanied the study.